 What do you think of when you hear the word salad?

-If your childhood was anything like mine, there was probably a time when the term conjured the image of a few pale leaves of iceberg lettuce topped with one or two slices of an anemic tomato.
+If your childhood was like mine, the term may conjure the image of a few pale leaves of iceberg lettuce topped with an anemic slice of tomato.

 While salads have come a long way over the years, less than appealing versions remain.

-Sadly, this was especially evident during the recent push for healthier school lunches.
+Sadly, this was especially evident during the push for healthier school lunches.

 My son commented, “Yeah, school salads suck.”